Center for Cybersecurity

 The CCAC Center for Cybersecurity also prioritizes the protection of personal information.
 Our Privacy Statement details the measures we take to safeguard data collected during participation in center activities, adhering to institutional policies and best practices in cybersecurity.

-By accessing or utilizing the CCAC Center for Cybersecurity's tools, labs, and resources, users agree to comply with the AUP and understand their role in maintaining the integrity and confidentiality of the cybersecurity ecosystem.
+By using the CCAC Center for Cybersecurity's tools, labs, and resources, users agree to follow the Acceptable Use Policy and protect confidential information.
 For more information, please refer to our complete AUP and Privacy Statement.

 Cybersecurity Resources

-At the Community College of Allegheny County, our cybersecurity program integrates the NICE Challenge Webportal provide students with hands-on, real-world scenarios that align with National Cybersecurity Workforce Framework job roles.
+At CCAC, the cybersecurity program uses the NICE Challenge Webportal to give students hands-on scenarios aligned with National Cybersecurity Workforce Framework job roles.
 This resource enhances their skills through immersive, practical experiences in a controlled and secure environment.

 Mr. Adam Chapin, Former CCAC Student